|SIYE Time:12:24 on 13th August 2022|

 Henry had drawn a picture, too.
 It was of his family: Mammy, Daddy and a shapeless little pink blob which he dismissively assured me was his sister.
 He proudly pushed his picture under Harry’s nose, and Harry, bless him, made all the right noises of appreciation at the confusion of smeared poster paints.

 James then insisted on showing me his “picher”, too.
-It was, I noted jealously, rather better than Henry’s.
+It was, I noted a little jealously, rather better than Henry’s.

 ‘’sMummy’n’Daddy’n’Al’n’Lili loo,’ James announced.